Portland Community College | Portland, Oregon Portland Community College

 5. Advises students, faculty, and staff on a variety of issues related to Career Pathways and STEP programs.

-6. Participates in/on a variety of meetings, committees, task forces, and/or other related groups to communicate information regarding services, programs, areas of opportunity, and/or other pertinent information as appropriate; represents the District on Local, State, and National committees, advocacy groups, and/or other related groups; confers with a variety of governmental agencies and other organizations regarding program issues.
+6. Participates in/on a variety of meetings, committees, task forces, and/or other related groups to communicate information regarding services, programs, areas of opportunity, and/or other pertinent information as appropriate; may represent the District on Local, State, and National committees, advocacy groups, and/or other related groups; confers with College leadership and a variety of external organizations, including governmental agencies regarding programs.

-7. Develops and administers a variety of administrative documents, which may include: Requests for Proposals, Requests for Quotes, service provider contracts, procedural guidelines, proposal applications, grants, and/or other related documents.
+7. Develops and administers a variety of administrative documents, which may include: Requests for Proposals, Requests for Quotes, service provider contracts, procedural guidelines, proposal applications, grant applications, grant reports, and/or other related documents.

 8. Serves as a liaison with other departments and students within the College in order to provide information on available resources, programs, and/or services.

-9. Develops, implements, and monitors program budget, ensuring compliance with applicable fiscal restraints; implements and allocates resources following budget approval; approves expenditures.
+9. Develops, implements, and monitors multiple program budget, ensuring compliance with applicable federal, state, and private funder fiscal constraints; implements and allocates resources following budget approval; approves expenditures.

 10. Prepares and delivers presentations regarding Career Pathways and STEP programs; facilitates meetings on program services and issues; attends professional conferences and training sessions.